Christian Yelich Player Props: Brewers vs. Guardians

 Christian Yelich At The Plate

-- Among the qualified hitters in MLB play, he ranks 60th in batting average, 27th in on-base percentage, and 75th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 61st, his on-base percentage ranks 33rd, and he is 84th in the league in slugging.

-- Yelich has picked up a hit in 64.8% of his 71 games this year, with multiple hits in 26.8% of those games.
+- Yelich has reached base via a hit in 47 games this season (of 72 played), and had multiple hits in 19 of those games.

-- In 21 games this year (29.6%), Yelich has picked up an RBI, and in eight of those games (11.3%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 30.6% of his games this year, Yelich has had at least one RBI.
+He's picked up more than one in 11.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.